 So, we’ve discussed how you can benefit from the individual sections of the 10 20 30 rule.
-Now, lets talk about how Kawasaki’s principle as a whole can raise the level of your presentations.
+Now, let’s talk about how Kawasaki’s principle can raise the level of your presentations.

-- More memorable – Pooling the focus and giving an engaging, visual-centred presentation results in something altogether more memorable.
-Your audience will leave your presentation with the right information and a more positive attitude towards it.
+- More memorable – Pooling the focus and giving an attractive, visual-centred presentation results in something more special.
+Your audience will leave your presentation with the correct information and a more positive attitude towards it.

-You may be one of millions of presenters migrating to online presentations right now.
+You may be one of the millions of presenters migrating to online presentations.
 If so, the 10 20 30 rule can be one of many tips to make your webinars more captivating.

 More Great Tips for Presentations